MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/disk-management/change-an-mbr-disk-into-a-gpt-disk.md

 1. If the MBR disk has partition or volume sections, delete all sections.

-   - For each section (partition or volume), right-click the section, and select **Delete Partition** or **Delete Volume**, as appropriate.
+   - For each partition or volume section, right-click the section, and select **Delete Partition** or **Delete Volume**, as appropriate.

-1. Right-click the MBR disk to convert it to the GPT partition format, and select **Convert to GPT Disk**.
+1. Right-click the MBR disk to convert to the GPT format, and select **Convert to GPT Disk**.

 ## Disk conversion from the command line